TooCodeSavvy/maildir-to-mbox-converter/README.md

 - `md2mb.py`: The Python script for the conversion.
 - `README.md`: This documentation.
-- `LICENSE`: This project is licensed under the MIT License - see the LICENSE file for details.
+- `LICENSE`: This project is licensed under the MIT License